 When you sit down with counsel to write or update your will, or if you list beneficiaries on a life insurance policy, it’s simple to add Community Shares.
 Procrastination is the enemy.
 I would encourage readers to consider leaving something to CSW, and then put it in place now.
 Intending to do it, and then letting it slip, is a missed opportunity.
 One more thing: I suggest letting CSW know of your decision.

 Art and Sue Lloyd have been long-time donors to Community Shares.
-Art also has been a long-time board member, representing the Wisconsin Apprentice Organizers Project.
+Art was also a long-time board member.

 What’s your philosophy about giving?